Jacopown/dotfiles/README.md

 The aim of this repository is to collect all my dotfiles to let me (and eventually everyone interested) to replicate my linux setups.
 I try to be as detailed as possible because of my bad memory.
-In all the Window Managers installation guides I'm assuming u have a clean Arch installation made by following my guide.
+In all the Window Managers installation guides I'm assuming you have a clean Arch installation made by following my guide.
-I'm currently working on all this setups and some of them already need an update, see TODO.
+I'm currently working on all this setups and some of them already need an update, see [TODO](#todo).

 ### Index